uroesch/PortableApps/README.md

 ### Docker

-This is a fairly new way to build on Linux but already the recommended build procedure.
+This is the prefered and easiest way to build on Linux.

 The dependencies such as `wine` and `powershell` are all contained in the docker container so other than the omnipresent `bash` shell